notqmail/notqmail.org/Home.md

 We prioritize:

-- Implementing new features (or alternatives to core components) as "plugins"
+- Implementing new features (or alternatives to core components) as "extensions"
-- Adding interfaces and seams, where needed, to make plugins possible
+- Adding interfaces and seams, where needed, to make extensions possible
 - Encouraging multiple initial implementations of X, for any X
 - Following consensus, merging the best aspects into one implementation
 - Providing sensible defaults and easily configured runtime options